08 Aug Mintails collapse: case study in how not to close mines

 Lake also wrote in the business rescue plan: “The Mintails Group’s rehabilitation liabilities have remained largely unfunded for some time, and there are simply no free funds available to the [business rescue practitioner] to enable him to immediately provide such funding.”

 Lucien Limacher, an attorney with the Legal Resources Centre (LRC), is involved in the proceedings as the Federation for a Sustainable Environment’s counsel.
-“This is a trend that has been occurring for a couple of years where mining companies have undertaken a business rescue plan or have applied for liquidation because they have failed to really look after the rehabilitation fund,” he said.
+“This is a trend that has been occurring for a couple of years where mining companies have undertaken a business rescue plan or have applied for liquidation because they have failed to look after the rehabilitation fund,” he said.

 On Monday the LRC sent letters to several government agencies, including the DMR, the Department of Water and Sanitation (DWS) and the Department of Energy, asking them to intervene in the situation and threatening to pursue legal action if the DMR fails to act.